Film education in the Czech Republic

 The content of the field was elaborated by a team of authors under the leadership of prof. Rudolf Adler in cooperation with the Pedagogical Research Institute.
 In particular, the aim of the teaching content should be to ‘understand art as a specific way of knowing and to use the language of art as a distinctive means of communication’.

-The separate optional subject Film/Audiovisual Education is spreading very slowly in Czech schools.
+The sole optional subject Film/Audiovisual Education is spreading very slowly in Czech schools.
 Reasons are many – the subject does not have hourly or financial subsidy, there is a lack of qualified pedagogues, didactics of the field, teaching aids, textbooks, or methodological materials.

 Film education as a part of informal education